 - a) Students should employ Standard Precautions when working with clients during simulation, clinical and lab experiences (specific information on Standard Precautions can be found elsewhere in this handbook). - b) Definitions: - 1.
 Sharps objects that can pierce, puncture, or cut the skin (e.g., needles, scalpels, broken glass, broken capillary tubes, exposed ends of dental wires). - 2.
-Contaminated touched by body fluids or tissues that have the potential to contain infectious agents (e.g., HIV or HBV). - 3.
+Contaminated touched by body fluids or tissues that can contain infectious agents (e.g., HIV or HBV). - 3.
 Non-sterile not sterile but not contaminated with body fluids or tissues. - c) Efforts are focused on prevention.
-All students must adhere to the following procedures to work safely in the simulation, clinical and lab settings: - 1.
-Extreme caution should be used when handling sharps to prevent accidental puncture of the skin.
+All students must adhere to the following procedures to work safely in the simulation, clinical and lab settings:

-- Treat all sharps as a potential source of injury. - Store sharps properly. - Needles that are being reused for simulated practice must have a protective cap on at all times when not in actual use.
+- 1. Extreme caution should be used when handling sharps to prevent accidental puncture of the skin. - Treat all sharps as a potential source of injury. - Store the sharps properly. - Needles being reused for simulated practice must always have a protective cap on when not in use.
 The protective cap should be applied using the one-handed scoop method or a passive recapping device.
-Recapping of needles using two hands is prohibited. - 2.
+Recapping needles using two hands is prohibited. - 2.
 Broken glassware (contaminated or not) should be cleaned up using a mechanical means (e.g., brush, dustpan, tongs, forceps); do not pick up directly with hands. - 3.
 Sharps need to be disposed of in an appropriate container (puncture resistant, leak proof, labeled).
 Containers should be replaced by lab personnel when two-thirds full.
 If a disposal container is more than two thirds full, do not use and notify lab personnel.
 Under no circumstances should a sharp be forced into a disposal container or fingers inserted into the opening of the sharps container. - 4.
 The student may be given a box (identified with the student's name) containing a supply of various needles, syringes, and venipuncture equipment to be used during the program.
 They should use only the supplies in their box when practicing and testing related skills.
-These boxes must remain in the lab when not in use. - d) Prior to the first simulation, clinical or lab experience, the student will receive instruction on how to protect themselves from exposure to bloodborne pathogens and other occupational hazards.
+These boxes must remain in the lab when not in use. - d) Before the first simulation, clinical or lab experience, the student will be taught how to protect themselves from bloodborne pathogens and other occupational hazards.
 Instruction may include classroom presentation, discussion, videotapes, or readings.

-During orientation to each clinical site the instructor will show students the location of the unit/department infection control manual, personal protective equipment (e.g., gowns, gloves, masks, and goggles) and sharps disposal boxes.
+During orientation to each clinical site, the instructor will show students the unit/department infection control manual, personal protective equipment (e.g., gowns, gloves, masks, and goggles) and sharps disposal boxes.